Candan Erçetin: 1961–94: Early life and career beginnings

 Erçetin was born on 10 February 1961 in Kırklareli to a family with Albanian and Macedonian ancestry.
 She finished her early education in Kırklareli.
 At the age of 11, Erçetin won a scholarship and moved to Istanbul on her own to attend the Galatasaray High School.
 In 1978, she went to Istanbul Municipality Singing School and took singing lessons.
 In 1986, she represented Turkey at the Eurovision Song Contest together with the group Klips ve Onlar.
 They performed the song "Halley" and at the time got the best result Turkey had ever had in that competition.
 In 1990, she performed the song "Daha Kolay" together with Cihan Okan at the Eurovision Turkey finals, and in 1992 she again took part in the competition by performing the song "Kimbilir Nerdesin" with Sinan Erkoç.
+Erçetin married an Austrian archaeologist whom she met while studying archaeology in Vienna, but the marriage lasted only nine months.

 1995–99: Hazırım and Çapkın

 Erçetin's first album, Hazırım was released in August 1995.
 The album, which consists of 12 songs, includes songs by famous artists such as Sezen Aksu, Yusuf Tümley, and mostly Gökhan Kırdar.
 The songs "Sevdim Sevilmedim" and "Umrumda Değil (Mix)" were included on the second version of the album.
 Separate music videos were made for the songs "Umrumda Değil", "Hangi Aşk Adil Ki", "Vakit Varken", "Daha", "Nar Çiçeği" and "Sevdim Sevilmedim" from the album.

 The album Sevdim Sevilmedim, which was released in 1996, is Erçetin's first remix EP.
 In addition to six new songs, the remixed version of the songs "Umrumda Değil" and "Sevdim Sevilmedim" from her first album were featured on this album as well.
 Erçetin later started to release remix albums for all her future albums.

 Her second studio album, Çapkın, was released on 17 June 1997.
 The album has 12 songs, and Mete Özgencil was the major artist who worked on this album with Erçetin.
 The 10th song from this album "Yalan" received a great deal of attention and was listened to by a large number of people.
 The songs "Yalan" and "Onlar Yanlış Biliyor" from this album were both awarded and Erçetin's music video for "Her Aşk Bitermiş" was chosen as the Best Video Clip.
 The songs "Yalan", "Çapkın", "Onlar Yanlış Biliyor" and "Her Aşk Bitermiş" from this album got their own music videos.

 In August 1998, Erçetin's second remix EP album, Oyalama Artık, was released which included remixed version of the songs "Oyalama Artık", "Aşkı Ne Sandın", "Kaybettik Biz" and "Onlar Yanlış Biliyor".
 A new music video for "Oyalama Artık" was recorded as well.